wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 In the earlier example, the `isbn` was registered as a meta field, and is therefore available in the `meta` object of the REST API response.
 But what if you'd prefer to have it as a top level field, alongside the title, content, and excerpt?

 This can be achieved using the [register_rest_field](https://developer.wordpress.org/reference/functions/register_rest_field/) function.
 Let's look at how this would be implemented.

+## Adding a custom field as a top level field

 First, you need to register your rest fields in the `rest_api_init` action hook.
 This is to ensure that the field is only registered on the REST API.